 Strategic Offensive Arm [sic]," April 1, 2009, at http://www.whitehouse.gov/the_press_office/Joint-Statemen

-t-by-Dmitriy-A-Medvedev-and-Barack-Obama (April 7,
+sian-Federation-and-President-Barack-Obama-of-the-United-States-of-America (April 7, 2009).

 George P. Shultz, William J. Perry, Henry A. Kissinger, and Sam

 Nunn, "Toward a Nuclear-Free World," The Wall Street

 Journal, January 15, 2008, p.
 13, at http://online.wsj.com/article/SB120036422673589947.html (April

 16, 2009); Henry A. Kissinger, "Our Nuclear Nightmare,"

 Newsweek, February 7, 2009, at http://www.newsweek.com/id/183673 (April

 16, 2009); and U.K. Foreign and Commonwealth Office, "Lifting the